Mental Health Facilities Tuscaloosa, AL

 Family Counseling Service Of Tuscaloosa County

 Family Counseling Service Of Tuscaloosa County is a mental health treatment center in Tuscaloosa, AL, located at 2020 Paul W Bryant Drive, 35401 zip code area.
 Family Counseling Service Of Tuscaloosa County provides outpatient treatment.
-Family Counseling Service Of Tuscaloosa County offers individual psychotherapy, couples/family therapy and group therapy to adults, children / adolescents and young adults.
+Family Counseling Service Of Tuscaloosa County offers group therapy, individual psychotherapy and couples/family therapy to young adults, children / adolescents and adults.
 Family Counseling Service Of Tuscaloosa County also supports clients referred from the court/judicial system.
 Additional services at Family Counseling Service Of Tuscaloosa County consist of court-ordered outpatient treatment.

 Mary Starke Harper Geriatric Psychiatry Center